Paul Wheaton looking damn sharp in overalls.

 I had no less than 25 people encourage me to start a podcast of my own.
 Many people came out to make things really easy for me to do a podcast.
 I lean really heavily on the suggestion of one person that I don't need to put any effort into quality - thus making it far easier!
 So here are my permaculture podcasts.
 At the time of this writing, there are 205 podcasts.
 And note that my podcasts use "the full beauty of the english language" - those that fear words, might want to skip these.

 I'm happy to interviewed and infect more brains with my gobbledygook.
 Just send me an email to get it set up.

 speaking on permaculture

 I've probably presented over a hundred times.
 I recently finished my "Symphonies in Seed and Soil" tour where I presented seven times.

 My current rate for speaking is the same for consultation, below.
-If I am already in the area, and it takes me an hour to get there, a half hour to set up, two hours to present, a half hour to get out and an hour to get back, then that is five hours, so $1250.
-If you are far away and it takes a day to get there, a day to do stuff and a day to get back, that's $6000.
+If I am already in the area, and it takes me an hour to get there, a half hour to set up, two hours to present, a half hour to get out and an hour to get back, then that is five hours, so $3000.
+If you are far away and it takes a day to get there, a day to do stuff and a day to get back, that's $12,000.
 Plus expenses.
+Paid in advance.